dougmolineux/orwell/README.md

 Tested with DLink DCS-930LB1 HW: B2

 This uses https://github.com/mmaelzer/motion to detect motion.
+Repo created for personal use only.